 Next to August Macke's idyllic scene "Kinder am Brunnen II", Alfons Walde will take the observer to a trip to snowy Austria.
 Walde stages the magnificent Alpine landscape like no one else, so that one immediately falls for the love and passion he has for his homeland.
 His oil painting "Aurach bei Kitzbühel" 1926/1928 displays a perfect winter's day.
 Both works have been estimated at € 200,000-300,000 each.

-Hermann Max Pechstein is also represented with several works, the range of offerings is led by the oil painting "Am Genfer See".
+Hermann Max Pechstein is also represented with several works.
+Next to a flower still life dated 1913 (estimate e 150,000-200,000), the range of offerings is led by the oil painting "Am Genfer See".
 Made during unburdened days in Montreaux in 1925, the work has been on permanent loan at the Kunsthalle Emden since 2006 and will now be called up with an estimate of € 140,000-180,000.

 Further notable works in the section of Modern Art are Conrad Felixmüller's oil painting "Klöckner-Hochofen-Werk, Haspe vom Wohnzimmerfenster Familie Wulf gemalt, mit Sohn Ludwig" which shows the unusual motif of blast furnaces seen from a living-room window (estimate: € 90,000-120,000), Karl Hofer's melancholic soulscape "Im grünen Kleid" and Koloman Moser's "Landschaft bei Semmering" (estimate: € 80,000-120,000 each), as well as works by acclaimed artists such as Ernst Barlach, Otto Dix, Lyonel Feininger, Gustav Klimt, Max Liebermann, Gabriele Münter, Pablo Picasso, Egon Schiele and Max Slevogt.